 When I think back to the first time I experienced this area, there are so many highlights!
 Flying into Lukla is always amazing as it is a short runway on the side of a steep mountain.
 I try to sit up the front to get the full exposure because I love it.
 Then there are the amazing stone houses and lodges – all built by hand, as well as Buddhist prayer wheels and Mani stones that line the trail.
 I love the yaks carrying loads in and out of Base Camp that share the trail with porters and trekkers; the views, the swing bridges, your first sight of Everest, the people, the smells, food and culture.
 Pretty much everything!

-We’ll be climbing up Kala Pattar, which is amazing and has the best views of Everest in the Khumbu.
+Climbing up Kala Pattar … is amazing and has the best views of Everest in the Khumbu.
 Trekkers will also see Ama Dablam, a spectacular mountain that dominates the valley, so getting close to her walls is a great experience.
-I can think of many more, but people will have to come with me, so I can share my special spots with them.

 What’s your favourite part of Nepal?